spraharsh/BasinVolumes.jl/README.md

 ## How it works

-BasinVolumes.jl statistically estimates volumes of basins of attraction in high dimensions through the Volumes.jl package.
+BasinVolumes.jl statistically estimates volumes of basins of attraction in high dimensions through the VolumeEstimation.jl package.
 It is done with the following approach

 The approach: